j-m/370CT/projects/concurrency/README.md

 - [ ] Add each completed line to the poem, and display the poem that you've collected so far.
 - [ ] Once the entire poem has been transferred, state this and display the completed poem.

-### Part Three - Questions
+## Questions

+- Am I supposed you use a thread for each line read?
+  Doesn't matter.

-- Does character by character mean 1 buffer sized one, then?
+- Does "character by character" mean a buffer of size one?
+  Yes.

 - What output do you actually want displayed?
+  Character on buffer, character off buffer.
+Output so far.
+Delay each print.